igzero/xiaomigateway/README.md

        \# exit
        docker restart homeassistant

-2. Copy directory "xiaomigateway" to you custom_component directory
+2. Copy directory "xiaomigateway" to you custom_components directory
 3. Add to your configuration.yaml file:

 == configuration.yaml ==